chiangwyz/learnPython/README.md

 # learnPython
-This is a repository for learning python.
+This is a python learning library to record common solutions for practice problems.